About Us Solutions Business Type Contacts Support

 Merchant Category Code (MCC)

-The MCC has the power to affect the interchange rate.
+The MCC also has the power to affect the interchange rate.
 For instance, in the US and Australia, Mastercard and Visa set lower rates for organizations, such as travel agents, streaming services, charities, and utilities.

 Transaction Regionality